stefano-hm/YogaEcommerce/README.md

 ## E-commerce Architecture & Flow

-The Serenity Yoga application is structured as a Single Page Application (SPA) with **four main pages**:
+The Serenity Yoga application is structured as a Single Page Application (SPA) with **five main pages**:

 - **Home Page**

   Brief project introduction with a call-to-action button to visit the store.

+- **Purchased Courses Page**

+  Displays all courses purchased by the connected wallet.

 - **Store Page**